-The net deferred income tax assets in the consolidated balance sheets include the following amounts of deferred income tax assets and liabilities as of December 31, 2022 and 2021 (in thousands):
+The net deferred income tax assets in the consolidated balance sheets include the following amounts of deferred income tax assets and liabilities as of December 31, 2023 and 2022 (in thousands):

 Year Ended December 31,

-2022 2021
+2023 2022

 Deferred income tax assets:

-Deferred TRA \$ 53,915 \$ 58,962
+Deferred TRA \$ 67,006 \$ 53,915

-Unrealized loss on securities 110 62
+Unrealized loss on securities 48 110

-Loss reserve 348 178
+Loss reserve 469 348

-Capital loss carryforward 14 9
+Capital loss carryforward 14 14

-Total deferred income tax assets · 54,387 59,211
+Total deferred income tax assets 67,537 54,387

-Less deferred income tax liabilities

-Unrealized gain on securities (1)

-Total deferred income tax liabilities (1)

-Net deferred income tax assets \$ 54,387 \$ 59,210

-As of both December 31, 2022 and 2021, the Company had no unrecognized tax positions and does not expect any changes to uncertain tax positions within the next 12 months.
-During the years ended December 31, 2022 and 2021 the Company did not recognize any interest or penalties related to unrecognized tax benefits.
+As of December 31, 2023, 2022 and 2021, the Company had no unrecognized tax positions and does not expect any changes to uncertain tax positions within the next 12 months.
+During the years ended December 31, 2023, 2022 and 2021 the Company did not recognize any interest or penalties related to unrecognized tax benefits.

 The Company files its tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by U.S. federal, state, local and foreign tax authorities.
-Although the outcome of tax audits is always uncertain, the Company does not believe the outcome of any future audit will have a material adverse effect on the Company's consolidated and combined financial statements.
+Although the outcome of tax audits is always uncertain, based on information available to the Company as of the date hereof, the Company does not believe the outcome of any future audit will have a material adverse effect on the Company's consolidated and combined financial statements.